If you haven’t started your Christmas & holidays marketing, you need to start now.

 Bonus Tip: If you are starting to plan now, try to focus on last minute shoppers.
 If you can think of a way to accommodate distressed buyers, you might win lots of loyal customers with a lifetime value.

 If you want to keep up this holiday season, make sure you offer your customers a great mobile experience and a seamless (preferably one-click) checkout process.
-Avoid SEO pitfalls that slow site speed to a crawl, such as automatic carousels.
+Avoid SEO pitfalls that slow site speed to a crawl, such as automatic carousels and annoying pop ups.

 Another important aspect for any website, and especially eCommerce websites, is to be secure.
 Google prioritises secure websites these days in order to make the web safer, not only that it will give your customers more confidence to shop on your website.
 In the past I have known potential customers to abandon their order because they realised that the website was not secure.